NREL/ReEDS-2.0/docs/local_deployment.md

 #### 2. Clone the repositories

-ReEDS is a set of three microservices.
+ReEDS is a set of two microservices.
 You need to clone following repositories to be able to make changes and test it.
-Make sure you have an account in GitLAB and reach out to ReEDS India team so that they can add you to the repository.
+Make sure you have an account in GitHub and reach out to ReEDS India team so that they can add you to the repository.

 * ReEDS API + ReEDS: `git clone git@github.com:NREL/reeds_india_api.git`
 * ReEDS UI: `git clone git@github.com:NREL/reeds_india_ui.git`